 Jaquelyn Muller is a child literacy advocate and author of children’s books I Love You 5 Lollipops and Elizabeth Rose on Parade.

-Yippee it's Mother's Day on May 14!
+Yippee, it's Mother's Day this weekend!
 Sleep in, tick!
 Breakfast in bed, tick!
 And those gorgeous homemade cards, notes and gifts, tick-a-doodledoo.

 I am an absolute sucker for heartfelt thoughts wrapped up in notes, cards, tissue paper flowers and origami chatterboxes.
 It is just so beautiful and I treasure the looks on my girls' faces each year when they hand them over from glue-ridden hands.